WiamNaama/TDD-And-Clean-Architecture-Flutter/README.md

 ###  Flutter TDD Clean Architecture Course [2] – Entities & Use Cases:

 ### Note:
-   When you want to use mockito just follow this steps in order to work because of null safety:
+   When you want to use mockito just follow these steps in order to work because of null safety:
   ![Mockito null safety](https://user-images.githubusercontent.com/36957530/160082918-4ffa29c2-5e2c-4dbb-bc94-689f6119871f.PNG)

 #### Links: